git-no/ps-module-template/README.md

 ### Workflows

+- on new ISSUE ...
 - on PR do test and merge to main branch
-- on push do test
+- on PUSH do test

+wie erstellen, möglichst automatisch prerelease release

-- on release do publish the PS module (to Azure Artifacts Feed)
+- on RELEASE do publish the PS module (to Azure Artifacts Feed)

 Workflow events https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows